chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 Again, this is something a grandparent or helper should be doing.

 You are going to be tempted to just eat garbage, and I feel you.
 But if someone is cooking for you, try to get them to make you a salad or something like that.
+Protein to sustain your broken body.

 ### Food for him or her